“La Ingrata” (Ingrate) by Café Tacvba, cover by La Santa Cecilia and Mon Laferte, English translation

 To make me suffer more.

-Continue reading ““La Historia de un Amor” by Almaran, sung by many, English translation of lyrics”
+Continue reading ““La Historia de un Amor” sung by many, English lyrics translation of a Mexican classic”